 Provide for a future tunnel of approximately 10 kilometres from north of Cobbitty Road, Cobbitty to south-east of Cawdor Road, Cawdor to minimise the impact of the Outer Sydney Orbital on communities at Cobbitty, Brownlow Hill, Grasmere and Ellis Lane.

 Relinquish the section of the Outer Sydney Orbital north of Richmond Road while continuing to work with the Department of Planning and Environment and local councils on future options, with a view of mitigating any further impact on homes.

-Following community and stakeholder engagement in 2018 and further technical investigations, the rail loop through the Dunheved Industrial area is now not required and has been removed from the corridor.
-As part of this investigation, freight rail connections have been refined to enable improved access between T1 Western Rail Line, the Outer Sydney Orbital Stage 1 Corridor and future Western Sydney Freight Line.
+Following further technical investigations, the rail loop through the Dunheved Industrial area is now not required and has been removed from the corridor.
+As part of this investigation, freight rail connections have been refined to enable improved access between T1 Western Rail Line, the Outer Sydney Orbital Corridor and future Western Sydney Freight Line.